 Teaser Image

 Teaching robots new skills quickly and conveniently is crucial for the broader adoption of robotic systems.
-In this work, we address the problem of one-shot imitation from a single human demonstration, given by an RGB-D video recording through a two-stage process.
-In the first stage which is offline, we extract the trajectory of the demonstration.
+In this work, we address the problem of one-shot imitation from a single human demonstration, given by an RGB-D video recording.
+We propose a two-stage process.
+In the first stage we extract the demonstration trajectory offline.
 This entails segmenting manipulated objects and determining their relative motion in relation to secondary objects such as containers.
-Subsequently, in the live online trajectory generation stage, we first re-detect all objects, then we warp the demonstration trajectory to the current scene, and finally, we trace the trajectory with the robot.
-To complete these steps, our method makes leverages several ancillary models, including those for segmentation, relative object pose estimation, and grasp prediction.
+In the online trajectory generation stage, we first re-detect all objects, then warp the demonstration trajectory to the current scene and execute it on the robot.
+To complete these steps, our method leverages several ancillary models, including those for segmentation, relative object pose estimation, and grasp prediction.
 We systematically evaluate different combinations of correspondence and re-detection methods to validate our design decision across a diverse range of tasks.
-Specifically, we collect demonstrations of ten different tasks including pick-and-place tasks as well as articulated object manipulation.
+Specifically, we collect and quantitatively test on demonstrations of ten different tasks including pick-and-place tasks as well as articulated object manipulation.
 Finally, we perform extensive evaluations on a real robot system to demonstrate the effectiveness and utility of our approach in real-world scenarios.

 1-min Overview Video